Which Countries are Communist, Which Countries are Socialist (Communist Countries / Socialist Countries 2021)

-Most pundits with more knowledge of this place than we have of it have written much about how things have changed/are changing/etc. and while the top brass still make the right speeches (at great length!) it seems the day is done.
+Most pundits with more knowledge of this place than we have of it have written much about how things have changed/are changing/etc. And while the top brass still makes the right speeches (at great length!) it seems the day is done.

 That’s North Korea, or DPRK (the place we run the tours to, come with us!).